 A lot of these points are going to focus on your kitchen because that’s the easiest way for bacteria to get in your system.
 Any area where food is prepared warrants extra attention, so definitely don’t ignore your kitchen.
 Kitchen sponges come into contact with all kinds of food, and are used to wipe your counters.
 If they remain wet, they also harbor stagnant water.
 Noticed how smelly your sponges get when they aren’t washed properly?
 To clean sponges properly, you can soak them in a mixture of bleach and water or microwave a wet sponge for about two minutes.

 Every member of the household handles the remote and you don’t know where their hands have been.
 A dirty remote can harbor all kinds of germs which then get passed on to the whole family.
-Rather than taking this risk, wipe down
+Rather than taking this risk, wipe down your remote with a sanitizing wipe to keep your family member safe.

 Your phone screen is pressed up against your face and touched by your hands all day.
 If you notice pimples popping up on the side of your face, it could be because of your phone.
 You wouldn’t go a day without washing your face, would you?
 You know there’s a lot of dirt on your face by the end of the day which needs to be cleansed off.
 Wiping your phone with sanitizer serves the same purpose and keeps your skin healthy.